Signing Up for Groups

 We endeavor to train in the five precepts:

 - In offering our teachings on a dana basis, we are grateful to receive.
-Along with this honor, comes the responsibility of allowing others to give freely without coercion.
+Along with this honor, comes the responsibility of allowing others to give freely and without coercion.

 - Sexual relationships between teacher and student are prohibited.
 We endeavor to maintain appropriate sexual relationships within our lives and community, and endeavor to create an atmosphere free from sexual harassment.